 Superficial veins that are close to the surface of the skin, as we age we grow more and more of these fine vessels at the same time we loose fat in our face which our skin is thinner making the veins show up more.

 Sun damage makes them worse by breaking down the collagen that are around the vessels to camouflage them.

-Can be well maintained with IPL, may always comeback.
+Can be maintained with IPL, Vasculyse 2G.

 Why do I have Dark Circles under my eyes?